A permit to import is required for controlled substances & alternatives listed under the Kigali Amendment to the Montreal Protocol.

 Expected results/outputs to be achieved:

-• Capacity of NOU and other national stakeholders will be strengthened to effectively implement the Montreal Protocol;
+• Capacity of NOU and other national stakeholders will be strengthened to effectively implement the Montreal Protocol through;

-• Continuous enforcement of the Environment (Montreal Protocol) Regulations 2021 and preventing illegal trade of control and monitor import of ODS and alternative in order to meet and sustain compliance to the Montreal Protocol, and update progress on activities undertaken to enforce regulations.
+• Continuous enforcement of legislation and regulation to control and monitor trade of Montreal Protocol controlled substances and equipment to prevent illegal trade in order to meet and sustain compliance to the Montreal Protocol, and update progress on activities undertaken to enforce legislation and regulation;

 StatusAmountEnding Dates

-Hydrochlorofluorocarbons (HCFC) Phase-out Management Plan (HPMP Stage II)
+Hydrochlorofluorocarbons (HCFC) Phase-out Management Plan (HPMP Stage II, Tranche 2)

 The HPMP funding under the Montreal Protocol for Pacific Island Countries (PIC) through Regional Approach including the Cook Islands and collaboration between United Nations Environment Program is used to implement the following activities: